abstract background image

 What Affects Compound Growth?

 • Time: The longer your money compounds, the more powerful the effect.
+Time horizon matters.

 • Rate of Return: Higher returns lead to faster growth (though often with higher risk).
+Learn more about risk management.